withdave/qlik-releases/README.md

 # qlik-releases

-Keeps track of Qlik product release dates and internal build numbers (information from Qlik knowledgebase and download site).
+Keeps track of Qlik product release dates and internal build numbers (information from Qlik knowledge base and download site).

 Information is believed to be accurate at time of commit, however always check with Qlik directly before acting on the information in this repository.